Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:24:41

-Yeah, super fascinating.
-That raises an interesting question, by the way, you've written about idea machines, and you can explain that concept while you answer this question.
-But do you think that movements can survive without a charismatic founder who is both alive and engaged?
-So once Will McCaskill dies, would you be shorting effective altruism?
-Or if like Tyler Cowen dies, would you be short progress studies?
-Or do you think that, you know, once you get a movement off the ground, you're like, okay, I'm gonna be shorting altruism.
+That raises an interesting question.
+You've written about idea machines and you can explain that while you answer the question, but do you think that movements can survive without a charismatic founder who is both alive and engaged?
+Once Will MacAskill dies, would you be shorting effective altruism?
+Or if Tyler Cowen dies, would you be shorting progress studies?
+Or do you think that once you get a movement off the ground, it can survive on its own?

 Nadia Asparouhova 0:25:08